isomerpages/mlaw-acd/_information-for-regulated-dealers/3-guidance-materials.md

 #### [5.
 Monetary Authority of Singapore's ("**MAS**") website - Lists of Designated Individuals and Entities](https://www.mas.gov.sg/regulation/anti-money-laundering/targeted-financial-sanctions/lists-of-designated-individuals-and-entities)

 MAS publishes [list](https://www.mas.gov.sg/regulation/anti-money-laundering/targeted-financial-sanctions/lists-of-designated-individuals-and-entities) of individuals and entities designated under the United Nations Act and the Terrorism (Suppression of Financing) Act.
 Regulated dealers should [subscribe](https://www.mas.gov.sg/subscription-services){:target="_blank"} to the MAS mailing list to receive updated lists of designated individuals and entities.
-Regulated dealers are required to screen their customers against the lists before engaging in any business or commercial activity with them.<br><br>
+Regulated dealers are required to screen their customers against the lists before engaging in any business or commercial activity with them.<br><br></P>